-But he also told them - and us - that in order to be able to see these deeds as evidence of his oneness with God there must be a willingness, an ability to hear his voice and to recognize him as the Great Shepherd.
-For those who stand back, arms folded, demanding proof, no proof will ever be enough.
-And it's not only those who are defiantly hostile who miss out.
-For example there are many today who, like in a Facebook cartoon one of my colleagues reposted, cannot hear the Shepherd calling because of the MP3 player earbuds in their ears or who are too busy texting about themselves.
-However, for those who are willing to be open, to hear, to believe, the revelation of God in Christ will be clear.
+But he also told them, and us, that in order to be able to see these deeds as evidence of his oneness with God there must be a willingness, an ability to hear his voice and to recognize him as the Great Shepherd.
+For those who stand back, arms folded, demanding proof, no proof will ever be enough, but for those who are willing to be open, to hear, to believe, the revelation of God in Christ will be clear.

-That's where choice comes in.
+That's where the choice comes in.
 The grace and mercy of God are there, clearly shown in the life, the mighty deeds, and most importantly in the death and resurrection of his Son, Jesus.
 Those who choose to see that power of God in Jesus become his sheep, accept him as the Messiah, the Christ, and become part of his flock, inseparable from him and gifted with eternal life.
 It's a gift of grace from God, freely available to all, but like a true gift it is not forced upon us, we must choose to accept it.